20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 If you’re talking to a person online, and they have a date planned out in a sketchy place, I recommend not going through with it.

-Always, always meet with new people in crowded, well-lit, and familiar places, just to be safe.
+Always, always meet with new people in crowded, well-lit, and familiar places, just to be safe from the many dangerous catfishes roaming the cyber space.

 8. There are a lot of plot holes in their stories.